 2016 – Digital Single Market (DSM)

-The DSM is a major initiative that will affect almost all digital businesses in the EU.
+The DSM is a major initiative that will affect almost all tech, media and comms businesses in the EU.
 It has the potential to impact on everyone, from traditional telecoms providers, over-the-top service providers (such as Skype and WhatsApp), platforms (such as Google, Facebook, Amazon, Airbnb and Expedia) and content providers (such as Netflix, Sky, and traditional broadcasters).

 During 2015 the European Commission launched a number of consultations.
 2016 seems to be the year the Commission uses the information gathered during these consultations to progress its legislative proposals, although due to various market developments (including Three UK’s proposed acquisition of O2 UK) the Commission has pushed back the date for releasing its proposal on telecoms reform from spring to September 2016.